 Without doubt the most impressive movement is the opening chorus, although for sheer dramatic intensity the bass aria is second to none.
 In a sense these are the two most memorable of the eight movements and they complement each other well.
 The first is a simple statement of manifesto—-it was for this reason that the Son of God materialised, in order to destroy the devil′s works.
 The second is a warning and a prediction and, musically at least, a graphic picture of the scene in the Garden of Eden.
 But these two musical edifices also have to be aligned with the tenor aria in the context of the overall cantata structure which, it turns out, is clearly tripartite;

 Chorus, recitative, chorale—Christ′s purpose in a world of sin

 Aria, chorale—consequential Christian delight.

 In this way the architecture of the cantata becomes clear and the placing of the three carefully chosen chorales may be noted and explained.
 Even if there were pragmatic reasons for the use of their inclusion as suggested above, they should not be seen merely as ′fill-ins′.
-Further internal evidence of their significance comes from the fact that certain melodic shapes derived from the chorales may be found embedded within the structures of the larger movements.
+And further internal evidence of their significance within this particular cantata comes from the fact that certain melodic shapes derived from the chorales may be found embedded within the structures of the larger movements.
 For example, the very opening horn call, omitting the upbeat, mimics precisely the shape of the first chorale′s opening phrase.
-This would even suggest that the chorales were chosen before the main movements were composed.
+This would suggests strongly that the chorales were chosen before the main movements were composed.

 Once the choir enters it has little respite.
 The ′prelude′ section of the movement takes us to bar 29 and accounts for just over one third of the movement.
 It is characterised by rhetorical statements of the complete line of the text announced in chordal blocks with the minimum of counterpoint so as not to obscure the important message of Christ′s presence and purpose.